 “Alcohol numbs all kinds of pain,” “Alcohol makes you forget everything and relax.”
 You might have heard these kinds of benefits of alcohol from alcoholics.
-Of course, anyone practising alcoholism will only say such positive things about it.
+Of course, anyone practicing alcoholism will only say such positive things about it.
 Although it is true to some extent that it makes you feel no pain, it is not a permanent solution to get addicted to.

-Even if it is an occasional sip or alcohol abuse, gulping down this coloured liquid can do a lot of damage to our body, slowly without even our notice.
+Even if it is an occasional sip or alcohol abuse, gulping down this cultured liquid can do a lot of damage to our body, slowly without even our notice.
 So let’s understand the effects of alcohol on the human body and what are its effects on joints especially.